codecov/sourcegraph-codecov/README.md

 If you're using a self-hosted Sourcegraph instance (not required), you need to explicitly enable Sourcegraph extensions.

-1. Open the Sourcegraph for Chrome/Firefox extension options page (by clicking the Sourcegraph icon in the browser toolbar)
+1. Open the Sourcegraph for Chrome extension options page (by clicking the Sourcegraph icon in the browser toolbar)
 1. Check the box labeled **Use Sourcegraph extensions**

 #### File decorations